 A combination of borax, washing soda and Fels Naptha laundry bar soap beats the toughest of grime.
 A scant couple tablespoons will suffice for most loads of laundry, leaving it fresh smelling, bright and best of all clean — cleaner than most popular laundry soap brands at a FRACTION of the price.
 I will add that just about any bar soap is effective against your standard everyday family filth, but FN does the trick for our farm tough grime.
 That said, during “low-filth” times of the year I am inclined to use a gentler soap like Dr. Bonner’s or Ivory.
 I also recommend that you use a more natural soap when the delicate skin of a baby’s or other sensitivities are involved (I used Dr. Bonner’s during my littlest one’s infant-hood and cloth diaper stage).

-- 1 bar Fels Naptha laundry soap (or bar soap of your preference)
+- 1 bar Felt Naptha laundry soap or preferred bar

 - 1 cup Borax

 - 1 gallon water